 As such, hype and investor sentiment represents a big underpinning of ICO valuations.
-Crypto assets, in general, derive their value either from functioning as cryptocurrencies, or security or utility tokens for specific networks and systems.
+Crypto assets, in general, derive their value either from functioning as cryptocurrencies, or as security or utility tokens for specific networks and systems.
 That makes it difficult to determine a monetary value out of the gate.

-Research shows that negative investor sentiment can lead to negative first-day returns for an ICO, which can impact the performance of the currency for at least six months.
+Negative investor sentiment can lead to negative first-day returns for an ICO, which can impact the performance of the currency for at least six months.

-With 30 coins to trade from and no-fee crypto purchases1, our app offers a secure way to trade crypto 24/7.
+With 30 coins available, our app offers a secure way to trade crypto 24/7.

-Each ICO typically has different registration procedures.
+Be aware, though, that each ICO typically has different registration procedures.
 So, if you’re interested, poke around to learn the appropriate procedure, and follow it as needed.

-Step 2: Set Aside Funds for Payment
+Step 3: Set Aside Funds for Payment

 Next, you’ll need to prepare to actually invest when you’re ready to put some money up.
 This means having money set aside in order to facilitate the investment.